adlnet/xAPI-Spec/xAPI-Communication.md

 ###### JSON Procedure with Requirements

-If an Activity Provider stores variables as JSON Objects in a document with content type application/json, they can manipulate them as sets of variables using POST.
+If a Learning Record Provider stores variables as JSON Objects in a document with content type application/json, they can manipulate them as sets of variables using POST.

 The following process walks through that process and the process requirements.
 For example, a document contains: